gitter-badger/CLOUD-ATLAS/README.md

 ## - Progressive Web App
 A !website! which runs like a full installed application on any browser ergo any device, can be installed like an app, and is able to get uploaded to all three stores.

-And all from the same codebase which is HTML, CSS, JS, React and Material-UI
+And all from the same codebase which is HTML, CSS, Javascript(typescript), React and Material-UI
 <br>

 ## - Cesium Globe